SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## JavaScript

+- [sindresorhus/file-icon](https://github.com/sindresorhus/file-icon) - Get the icon of a file or app as a PNG image (macOS)
+- [TryGhost/Ghost](https://github.com/TryGhost/Ghost) - Turn your audience into a business.
+Publishing, memberships, subscriptions and newsletters.
 - [cerebroapp/cerebro](https://github.com/cerebroapp/cerebro) - Open-source productivity booster with a brain
 - [KELiON/cerebro-basic-apps](https://github.com/KELiON/cerebro-basic-apps) - Cerebro plugin for applications search and launch on windows and linux
 - [unjs/consola](https://github.com/unjs/consola) - Elegant Console Logger for Node.js and Browser 🐨